-It’s been a frustrating few months for British drivers.
-Last year, petrol stations across the country were hit by extreme fuel shortages, with the sight of huge queues of cars becoming painfully common.
+It’s been a frustrating couple of years for British drivers.
+In 2021, petrol stations across the country were hit by extreme fuel shortages, with the sight of huge queues of cars becoming painfully common.
 Prices soared.

-Drivers have been hit in the pocket again this year.
+And in the last year or so, drivers have been hit in the pocket again this year.
 Britain has been hit by a cost of living crisis, with food and utility bills rising.
 Fuel prices have also gone up, partly as a knock-on effect of the war in Ukraine.
-The AA said recently that filling a 55-litre car now cost an average of £89.90 - up more than 30% from £68.57 last year.
+The AA said in 2021 that filling a 55-litre car cost an average of £89.90 - up more than 30% from £68.57 in 2020.
 It's utterly depressing.

 But while you can’t control the price (or the queues!), you can have an impact on how much fuel you use - and it is much simpler than you might think.
 Our experts have come up with 9 top tips for saving fuel - whether there’s a shortage or not.